TranSMS/M2TS/README.md

 # M2TS: Multi-scale Multi-modal Approach Based on Transformer for Source Code Summarization
 The source code, datasets and results for M2TS.
 # Datasets
 In M2TS, we use three large-scale datasets for experiments, including two Java and one Python datasets.
 In data file, we give the three datasets, which obtain from following paper.
+If you want to train the model, you must download the datasets.
 ## JAH(Java Hu) dataset
 * paper: https://arxiv.org/abs/1707.02275
 * data: https://github.com/EdinburghNLP/code-docstring-corpus